kubernetes/community/contributors/design-proposals/cpu-manager.md

 1. _A container that was assigned exclusive cores terminates._
     1. Kuberuntime unregisters the container with the CPU manager.
-    1. CPU manager unregisters the contaner with the static policy.
+    1. CPU manager unregisters the container with the static policy.
     1. Static policy adds the container's assigned CPUs back to the default pool.
     1. Kuberuntime calls the CRI delegate to remove the container.